IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 # IBM Technology Zone environment
-To demonstrate {{offering.name}}, an environment in IBM Technology Zone (ITZ) has been created.
+To enable sellers to demonstrate {{offering.name}}, an environment was created in IBM Technology Zone (ITZ).
 This environment mimics a typical client deployment of {{offering.name}}, similar to this deployment architecture.
     ![](_attachments/architectureV2.png)

 Follow the instructions to create a new reservation request, extend the reservation, and access the ITZ demonstration environment.